splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 To update charts or dashboards that reference old tags, follow these steps.

 #.
 For each affected chart, select :guilabel:`Chart actions` then :guilabel:`open`.
 #.
-Go to plot builder, edit the filter to reference to the new tag.
+Go to plot builder, edit the filter to change references from the old tag to the new tag.
 Or, select :guilabel:`View SignalFlow` to edit the `filter()` function to reference the new tag.

 See :ref:`dashboard-create-customize` and :ref:`create-charts`.